shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Chapter 2, Sparks.md

-# Chapter 1 - A Scientific Approach to the Study of Media Effects
+# Chapter 2 - Scientific Methods in Media Effects Research
 1. What are the three primary methods of discovering media effects?
 2. What is the purpose of a content analysis?
 3. Why is a content analysis beneficial for study of media effects?